-Our aircraft are highly technical vehicles that require regular maintenance and support.
+Our aircraft will require regular maintenance and support.
 We are still developing our understanding of the long-term maintenance profile of the aircraft.
 If useful lifetimes are shorter than expected this may lead to greater maintenance costs than we anticipate.
-If our aircraft and related equipment require maintenance more frequently than we plan for or at costs that exceed our estimates, that would disrupt the operation of our service and result in higher operating cost, which could have a material adverse effect on our business, financial condition and results of operations.
+If our aircraft and related equipment require maintenance more frequently than we plan for or at costs that exceed our estimates, that would disrupt the operation of our service and result in higher operating costs, which could have a material adverse effect on our business, financial condition and results of operations.